ntop/ntopng/doc/src/self_monitoring/index.rst

 Self Monitoring
 ###############

-ntopng implements monitors to check its own status and healh.
-Such monitors are available in the :ref:`BasicConceptSystemInterface` and documented in this section.
+ntopng implements checks for its own status and healh as well as for services used.
+Checks are performed internally and are made available to the user.
+Available checks are documented in this section.

 .. toctree::
     :maxdepth: 2

+    internals
     redis_monitor
     influxdb_monitor